 Best Parthenocarpic Cucumber Varieties

 58 days.
 If you want a parthenocarpic English cucumber, Tyria fits the bill.
 Dark green, slightly ribbed cucumbers can get up to 14 inches (35 cm) long and are mildly sweet with almost no bitterness.
 Tyria is a prolific, disease-resistant variety that produces almost all female flowers (gynoecious).
-My personal favorite parthenocarpic English cucumber.
+A personal favorite.
 Highly recommended.

 54 days.
-The only All-America Selections winner on the list, Sweet Success is a prolific, parthenocarpic variety of cucumber that produces massive, 12-inch-plus dark green fruits that are virtually free of bitterness.
-Skin is very thin, requiring no peeling.
+The only All-America Selections winner on this list, Sweet Success is a prolific, parthenocarpic variety of cucumber that produces massive, 12-inch-plus dark green fruits that are virtually free of bitterness.
+Skin is very thin and tender, requiring no peeling.
 Adapted to a variety of climates and disease resistant.
 Highly recommended.

 52 days.
 A deliciously sweet Beit Alpha-type cucumber, meaning it has a very thin, spineless skin.
 It is relatively cold tolerant and can fruit well into the fall.
 I’ve successfully harvested 6 to 8 inch Socrates cucumbers in September after planting in mid summer.
 Disease resistant and highly productive.
-Very few male flowers (9/10+ flowers are female).
+Very few male flowers (at least 9/10 flowers are female).
 A personal favorite.
 Highly recommended.

 70 days.
 Another Beit Alpha-type that’s smaller than Katrina and Socrates, with 4 to 5 inch long uniform fruits.
 Very thin skin, slightly ribbed cucumbers dangle off highly productive vines.
 Disease resistant and very prolific.
 A very popular variety among growers.
 Highly recommended.